potatodudedude/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-This shows you a list of all your contacts in ConnectS.
+This shows you a list of all your tutees in ConnectS.

 Format: `list`